On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Alternative Proof of

-Note that $b$ is the Condorcet loser in $R^4$ as it is uniquely bottom-ranked by the voters $\seti{1}{l}$.
+Next, we discuss another derivation for $f(R^3)$ which proves that $f(R^3)\not\in \{\{a\}, \{a,c\}\}$.
+For this, consider the profile $R^4$ and note that $f(R^4)=\{c\}$ because more than half of the voters report $c$ as their favorite choice.
+Moreover, $b$ is the Condorcet loser in $R^4$ as it is uniquely bottom-ranked by the voters $\seti{1}{l}$.
 This even holds if the voters in $\seti{l+1}{n}$ change their preference.
 Thus, we let these voters swap $b$ and $c$, and the Condorcet loser property always implies for the resulting profile that $b$ is not chosen.
-Just as for $R^3$, strategyproofness implies then that $c$ remains the unique winner after every change because otherwise, a voter can manipulate by reverting this modification.
+Just as for $R^3$, strategyproofness implies then that $c$ remains the unique winner after every step because otherwise, a voter can manipulate by reverting this modification.
 Thus, this process results in the profile $R^5$ with $f(R^5)=\{c\}$.